 To match each sources with the appropriate control packet entry, Cntlmat uses a hierarchy of source characteristics, trying to match each source to the most specific control packet entry.
 Note that not all combinations are applicable to all control packets (for example, there is no MACT code associated with the /PROJECTION/ packet).
 "Left x of SCC" refers to an 8- or 10-digit SCC with all digits except the first x set to 0.
 "Left 2 of SIC code" refers to a 4-digit SIC code with the third and fourth digits set to 0.
+The maximum field width in SMOKE and its input files for SCC is 20 characters as of SMOKE v4.0.
+The 8 or 10 digit SCC are still supported, but if the SCC is greater than 10 digits the SCC hierarchial approach will not be supported.
+The SIC may also be up to 20 characters in length, but if the SIC is larger than 4 characters then the hierarchial approach will not be used.

 For point sources, the following hierarchy is used, in order of most specific to least specific.
+(NOTE: only for SCC less than or equal to 10 characters and SIC less than or equal to 4 characters)